datahub-v2/frontend/docs/getting-started/installing-data.md

 $ data --version
 ```

-This should output a version number, for example on my machine:
+This should output a version number, for example on my machine it shows:

 ```
 0.4.1